 The Malcolm 71” Console Table was large enough and included a thick spruce wood top that I loved.
 The black metal base is a very nice contrast to the wood and also was a great way to tie in our black chandelier.
 The open design allows for baskets and storage underneath.

-Another beautiful one with mixed materials is the Modern Rattan Console Table.
+Another beautiful one with mixed materials is the Yvette Woven Console Table.
 The rattan mixed with the wood offers a very nice textural contrast.
 It is offered in both whitewash and black and has three drawers for storage.

 Black is always a sleek and stylish look.
 It also adds a modern aesthetic to a space.